 Two ways to be referred to the DRS Adult Services division with District 230:

-If you are currently in the STEP program, your file will automatically be moved to the adult services side of DRS upon accepting your diploma (if chosen to).
+If students are currently in the STEP program, their file will automatically be moved to the adult services side of DRS upon accepting a diploma (if chosen to).

-If you are not in the STEP program, at the beginning of your senior year your vocational coordinator/case manager will be reaching out to you to see if you would like to be referred.
-In order to be referred a parent signature, student signature, and social security number must be obtained to give permission for the referral.
-The Department of Rehabilitation Adult Services will then be contacting you to set up a meeting with them prior to graduation!
+If students are not in the STEP program, at the beginning of senior year, the vocational coordinator/case manager will be reaching out to see if you would like to be referred.
+In order to be referred, a parent's signature, student signature, and social security number must be provided to give permission for the referral.
+The Department of Rehabilitation Adult Services will then be contacting you to set up a meeting with them prior to graduation.

 Local Department of Rehabilitation Office Information: